RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-register-incoming-material.md

 ---
-parent: Data Entry
+parent: How-to guides
 ---

-# Registration Form
+# How to register incoming material

 The Registration table is used to record all specimens coming into the herbarium.
 Data about previous incoming gifts have been migrated into this table.